keptn/keptn.github.io/content/docs/0.16.x/integrations/how_integrate/index.md

 **Please note**: In general the task can be renamed.
 However, the important part is that both the event type and the task name correlate with your integration.

-* Typically, test tools rely on some way of test definition files, such as a `*.jmx` file for JMeter or `locustfile.py` for Locust.
-These files have to be added to Keptn and will be managed by Keptn.
+* Typically, test tools rely on some sort of test definition file, such as a `*.jmx` file for JMeter or `locustfile.py` for Locust.
+These files must be added to Keptn and will be managed by Keptn.
 Files can be added to Keptn via the [keptn add-resource](../../reference/cli/commands/keptn_add-resource/) Keptn CLI command.
-Let us assume we have a project *sockshop* with a *carts* microservice, the following command will add the local resource `locustfile.py` to Keptn in both the two sequences mentioned in our shipyard.
+For example, if we have a project *sockshop* with a *carts* microservice, the following command adds the local resource `locustfile.py` to Keptn for each of the two sequences mentioned in our shipyard.

 ```
 keptn add-resource --project=sockshop --stage=test-automation --service=carts --resource=./locustfile.py --resourceUri=locust/locustfile.py
 ```

-* Once a `test` task is defined in the shipyard, and the test definitions are added to Keptn, the integration needs to subscribe for the test events.
-Depending on how your integration is built, this can be done either via adding the subscription in the [distributor](../custom_integration/#subscription-to-a-triggered-event) or to the [job-executor definition](https://github.com/keptn-sandbox/job-executor-service#how).
+* After a `test` task is defined in the shipyard and the test definitions are added to Keptn, the integration must subscribe to the test events.
+Depending on how your integration is built, this can be done by adding the subscription either in the [distributor](../custom_integration/#subscription-to-a-triggered-event) or to the [job-executor definition](https://github.com/keptn-sandbox/job-executor-service#how).

 * Since the tests might run for some time, it is important that once the integration receives the `sh.keptn.event.test.triggered` event, it will respond with a `sh.keptn.event.test.started` event, and once finished it sends a `sh.keptn.event.test.finished` event.